perms-redux-org/sample_script/README.md

 OeScript
 ========

-OeScript Tuple Space - Distributed, Asynchronous, Scalable
+###OeScript Tuple Space - Distributed, Asynchronous, Scalable

+_NOTE: no working code here yet, watch the project as work progresses starting Jan 1, 2015_

-place holder repository for an experimental re-implementation of OeScript using Scala and various nosql and streaming cloud software
+An experimental re-implementation of OeScript using Scala and various nosql and streaming cloud software.

 Notes about the library and architecture are going to be posted as [issues](https://github.com/navicore/OeScript/issues), at least initially.